Confluence of an extension of Combinatory Logic by Boolean constants: Introduction

 \section{Introduction}

-Combinatory Logic is a small term rewriting system capable of representing any computable function.
-It may be considered an abstraction of a functional programming language.
-Combinatory Logic is defined by just two rules:
+Combinatory Logic is a term rewriting system defined by two rules:

-Using only~$S$ and~$K$, it is possible to encode natural numbers via Church numerals and all computable functions operating on them.
-However, a conditional~$C$ encoded in this way will not have a desirable property that $C t_1 t_2 t_2 = t_2$ if $t_1$ encodes neither true nor false.
+Using only~$\Ss$ and~$\Ks$, it is possible to encode natural numbers via Church numerals.
+Any computable function may then be represented by a term in the system.
+However, a conditional~$\Cs$ encoded in this way does not have a desirable property that $\Cs t_1 t_2 t_2 = t_2$ if $t_1$ encodes neither true nor false.
 It is therefore interesting to investigate extensions of Combinatory Logic incorporating a conditional directly.
-Perhaps the most natural such extension is~$\CLC_0$:
+Perhaps the most natural such extension is~$\CLCz$:

-Unfortunately, the system~$\CLC_0$ is well-known not to be confluent~\cite{Klop1980}.
+The system~$\CLCz$ is known to be not confluent~\cite{Klop1980}.
 One may thus try other ways of adding a conditional and Boolean constants to Combinatory Logic.

-We show confluence of a conditional term rewriting system~$\CLC$ defined by the following rules:
+We show confluence of a conditional term rewriting system~$\CLC$ defined by the rules: